Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 You’ll want to remove the journal from the archival storage.
 Then, attempt to turn the pages.

-If you do not have access to scanners, reach out to your local genealogy library or FamilySearch Center that might have such equipment.
+If you do not have access to scanners, contact your local genealogy library or FamilySearch Center, which might have such equipment.

 Next, capture the highest resolution possible and save the files as TIFs rather than JPGs.

-Be aware that TIF files at a high resolution take up a lot of digital storage.
-You’ll want to use external hard drives and/or online storage such as Dropbox to handle these files.
+Be aware that TIF files at a high resolution require a lot of digital storage.
+To handle these files, you'll want to use external hard drives and/or online storage such as Dropbox.

 After digitizing all the pages, create one file with all the images.
 You can share this digital file in several places.
 I will tell you those a little later, so stick around.